What Is Nodular Acne – Causes, Treatments Options & Prevention Tips

-Nodular acne is the most severe form of acne which causes large, inflamed and painful lesions known as acne nodule.
+Nodular acne is one of the most severe form of acne which causes large, inflamed and painful lesions known as acne nodule.
 This is a long-lasting condition and tends to penetrate deeper into the layers of the skin.
-Failure to seek timely treatment for this condition may lead to permanent scars.
+Failure to seek timely treatment for this condition may lead to permanent acne scars.

-What Is Nodular Acne?
+What Is Nodulocystic Acne?

 Nodulocystic acne or nodular acne is characterized by the presence of large and inflamed lesions and cysts.
 It can manifest itself as a small bump under the skin with the same tone and eventually turn red due to tissue inflammation around the area.
 The breakouts can also exhibit the presence of whiteheads and blackheads, but it should be noted that these growths penetrate deep into the layers of the skin, making them painful and extremely prone to scarring.
 If left unchecked, the acne could spread at an alarming rate causing more damage to the affected skin.